Withholding Taxes: Massachusetts

 Federal law and guidance on this subject should be reviewed together with this section.

 - Massachusetts employers are required to withhold state income tax from the wages of residents for services performed either within or outside Massachusetts.
 Special rules apply to Massachusetts residents who work in another state in order to avoid double withholding.
 Wages paid to nonresidents for services performed in Massachusetts are subject to withholding.
 Massachusetts does not have reciprocal agreements with any other state.
 See Withholding on Residents, Nonresidents and Expatriates.

 - Massachusetts has its own withholding allowance certificate, Form M-4, Massachusetts Employee's Withholding Exemption Certificate.
-When hired, every employee must complete either Form M-4 or federal Form W-4.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Forms.

 - Supplemental wages, such as bonuses, are taxed using a special formula.
 See Supplemental Wages.

 - If an employer is required to file federal Forms W-2, Wage and Tax Statement, for federal income tax purposes, and the employer reported Massachusetts wages on Forms W-2, the employer must file the Forms W-2 and an annual reconciliation.
 See Form W-2 Requirements.